QizheCui/CW1_RL/README.md

 ### Observations and Insights
 To simplify our discussion, we refer to the agents as follows: Agent1 (trained against RandomPlayer), Agent2 (trained against WinningMovePlayer), and Agent3 (trained against ThandPlayer).
-- Agents 1 and 2 exhibit rapid learning, achieving approximately a 90% win rate in evaluations of 1000 games within 20,000 training episodes.
-Agent 2's learning curve displays more variability than Agent 1's, even post-convergence, which aligns with expectations.
+- Agent1 and Agent2 exhibit rapid learning, achieving approximately a 90% win rate in evaluations of 1000 games within 20,000 training episodes.
+Agent2's learning curve displays more variability than Agent 1's, even post-convergence, which aligns with expectations.
-- Agent 3 shows a slower convergence rate, reaching a win rate of about 66% after 10,000 episodes, with notably fluctuating evaluation results.
+- Agent3 shows a slower convergence rate, reaching a win rate of about 66% after 10,000 episodes, with notably fluctuating evaluation results.

 After 10,000 episodes of training, we assessed each agent against the three player types, yielding the following indicative results (note that these outcomes can vary based on random seeds and provide only a general performance indicator):